garybruckheimer/gustaventerprise/README.md

 <img src="https://raw.githubusercontent.com/garybruckheimer/gustaventerprise/master/docs/gen.jpg">

-# Deploying Machine Learning Models GUSTAV
+# Machine Learning Models for GUSTAV Enterprise
-Welcome to our training and inference developer guide for rebotnix GUSTAV hardware solutions for machine learning.
-GUSTAV is a hardware solutions based exclusive on the NVIDIA Jetson® Platform.
+Welcome to our training and inference developer guide for rebotnix technologies GUSTAV Enterprise hardware solutions for machine learning.
+GUSTAV is a embedded hardware solution and it is 100% compatible on the NVIDIA Jetson® Platform.

 This repo uses NVIDIA **[TensorRT](https://developer.nvidia.com/tensorrt)** for efficiently deploying neural networks onto the embedded platform, improving performance and power efficiency using graph optimizations, kernel fusion, and half-precision FP16 on the Jetson.